Skip to content

 On ZIH systems, TensorFlow 2 is the default module version.
 For compatibility hints between TensorFlow 2 and TensorFlow 1, see the corresponding section below.

-We recommend using partitions alpha and/or ml when working with machine learning workflows and the TensorFlow library.
+We recommend using the clusters Alpha and/or Capella when working with machine learning workflows and the TensorFlow library.
 You can find detailed hardware specification in our Hardware documentation.
+Available software may differ among the clusters.

 TensorFlow Console

-On the partition alpha, load the module environment:
+On the cluster Capella, load the module environment:

-Alternatively you can use modenv/hiera module environment, where the newest versions are available
+Alternatively you can use release/24.10 module environment, where the newest versions are available

 [...]